Mechanical hackamore

 A mechanical hackamore is a piece of horse tack that is a type of bitless headgear for horses where the reins connect to shanks placed between a noseband and a curb chain.
 Other names include "hackamore bit", "brockamore", "English hackamore", "nose bridle" and "German hackamore".
 Certain designs have been called "Blair's Pattern" and the "W. S. Bitless Pelham".

 Design

 A mechanical hackamore has a partial noseband, usually of leather, sometimes covered with fleece for extra comfort.
 However, the noseband can also be very harsh; some are made of rubber-covered cable, stiff metal, or even bicycle chain (though usually covered in plastic).
 The curb chain is usually a flat-linked chain, though it may be made of anything from a relatively mild flat leather strap to very severe designs with heavy chain or even solid metal bars.
 The noseband and curb chain are connected by a metal link that also includes the long shank that applies pressure to the nose, chin groove and poll when the reins are tightened.

-Over the past few years anatomical hackamore's have been making their way in to the bitless bridle scene.
-Anatomical hackamore's have an additional strap that prevents the bridle to move towards the horses eyes.
-With an anatomical hackamore there is a strap underneath the horses jaw.